 - The original Doom games, as mentioned above.
 The only thing that could be considered a break in perspective are the text screens which appear occasionally and are narrated to the player in Second-Person Narration.

 - Doom (2016) take it further in that from the beginning to the end, the perspective never shifts away from the protagonist (unless the flash hallucinations that happen when he retrieves the Praetor Suit counts).
 By contrast, Doom Eternal has third-person cutscenes with varying camera angles.

 - Far Cry 2 did this earlier with the Player Character arriving in the country, contracting malaria and collapsing periodically in cutscenes.
 The endings are the only points where the perspective breaks.

 - Far Cry 3 depicts all events from Jason's perspective, as seen in the page image.
 Some critics complained that the first-person perspective was ill-suited to the copious driving sequences in the game, as per the page quote.

-- Its sequel, Far Cry 4, follows suit.
+- Its sequels, Far Cry 4 and Far Cry 5, follow suit.

 - Metro series:

 - Prey (2006) never breaks from Tommy's perspective, even throughout his numerous deaths and subsequent reincarnations.
 Even the loading screens are from his perspective.